 This bill aims to amend West Virginia's existing law on civil rights violations by expanding the definition of protected characteristics to include gender and sexual orientation.
 Specifically, it modifies the language in section 61-6-21 of the Code of West Virginia, which currently protects individuals from violence or intimidation based on their race, color, religion, ancestry, national origin, and political affiliation.
-The proposed changes will insert "gender" and "sexual orientation" into the list of protected categories, thereby enhancing the legal framework against discrimination and violence.
+The proposed changes will add "gender" and "sexual orientation" to this list, ensuring that individuals are safeguarded against discrimination and violence for these additional characteristics.

 Statutes affected: